lyonscode/lyonscode.github.io/_posts/2024-04-02-tryhackme-warzone-1-write-up.md

 **Answer:** Windows Installer

-**Inspect the web traffic for the flagged IP address; what is the *user-agent* in the traffic?**
+### **Inspect the web traffic for the flagged IP address; what is the *user-agent* in the traffic?**

-We now turn to our friend Wireshark to inspect the provided PCAP file for web traffic.
+We'll turn to our friend Wireshark to inspect the provided PCAP file for web traffic.
 We take the IP address we found earlier and search for HTTP requests it was involved with.

 ![](/assets/img/uploads/wireshark-1.png)